A History of Mojacar Bowls Club by Alan Bramble

 Construction of the bowls green foundations began in May 2013, four months later the carpet was laid, an exciting time and another step towards the end of uncertainty for our club.

-In October 2013, our club was asked to submit a package of legal and financial documents together with a plan of how we would propose to manage the new bowls green facility for the competitive tender procedure to grant the concession to manage the facility.
+In October 2013, our club was asked to submit a package of legal and financial documents together with a plan of how we would propose to manage the new bowls green facility for submission to the competitive tender procedure to grant the concession to manage the Bowls green facility.

 The start of 2014 began on a very low ebb for our Club when the result of the Tender procedure was formally issued by the Ayuntamiento, advising that Mojacar Bowls Club had not been successful in being granted the concession to manage the bowls green.

-The decision was made to see Ricardo Escudero MD of Servigroupas quickly as we could, the moment proved to be the first of many such positive discussions that have established a trust and working partnership with Ricardo and his staff.
+The decision was made to see Ricardo Escudero MD of Servigroupas as quickly as we could, the moment proved to be the first of many such positive discussions over a period of time that have established a trust and working partnership with Ricardo and his staff.

 2014 was a very important and exciting year for our Club with the official opening of the bowls green by the Lady mayor of Mojacar on 7th March, it was a fitting conclusion to the promise given by Rosa Caño to help our Club back in 2011.